-Section 144 of the Legal Aid, Sentencing and Punishment of Offenders Act 2012 creates a new criminal offence of squatting in a residential building.
-The Act obtained Royal Assent on 1 May 2012 and came into force on Saturday, 1 September.
-The offence will be committed if someone enters a residential building as trespasser and lives there – or intends to live there for a period of time – knowing (or where they ought to have known) that they are a trespasser.
+Section 144 of the Legal Aid, Sentencing and Punishment of Offenders Act 2012 brings into effect the criminalisation of squatting in a residential building.
+The act obtained Royal Assent on 1 May 2012 and came into force on Saturday, 1 September.
+An offence will be committed if someone enters a residential building as trespasser and lives there – or intends to live there for a period of time – knowing (or where they ought to have known) that they are a trespasser.

 Trespassers or ‘squatters’ are people who have no rights of occupation.
 In England and Wales, squatting is not currently a criminal offence but it is a civil offence and victims of squatting commonly have to issue court proceedings to obtain a possession order to enforce their civil rights.
 Currently, the criminal law will only intervene if squatting has taken place in the following circumstances: